Celtic Christmas Traditions: Candles, Greenery, Blessings and More

 Origins of Celtic Christmas

-Before the coming of Christianity the people of Ireland practiced a pagan druidic religion which gave them a keen sense of their connection with the natural world.
-Like many earlier peoples around the world, the winter solstice of 21st December was particularly important to the Gaelic Irish.
+Before the coming of Christianity, the people of Ireland practiced a pagan druidic religion which gave them a keen sense of their connection with the natural world.
+Like with many earlier peoples around the world, the winter solstice of 21st December was particularly important to the Gaelic Irish.
 The winter solstice is the shortest day/longest night of the year.
-However for the Celts it marked the turning point in the year.
+However, for the Celts it marked the turning point in the year.
 In the dark and cold of winter, at solstice the sun begins the long journey back towards its midsummer peak.

-A candle in the window: As well as a throw-back to the ancient Celtic custom of using fire to celebrate the turning point of the year, this tradition is said to be aimed at welcoming travellers to your home.
-The candle in the window marks the way to warmth and hospitality to anyone who finds themselves, like Mary and Joseph in the New Testament, without a place to stay at Christmas time.
+As well as a throw-back to the ancient Celtic custom of using fire to celebrate the turning point of the year, this tradition is said to be aimed at welcoming travellers to your home.
+The candle in the window marks the way to warmth and hospitality to anyone who finds themselves, like Mary and Joseph in the New Testament, without a place to stay at Christmastime.

-Greenery: The druids of the ancient Celtic world used evergreen to branches to symbolize the eternal nature of the human soul.
-In Christian times the tradition of bringing evergreen branches into an Irish home has continued, as a symbol of the eternal life brought about by Christ’s resurrection.
-In Celtic countries evergreen branches such as holly and yew are more traditional than the German custom of bringing an entire tree into the home.
+The druids of the ancient Celtic world used evergreen branches to symbolize the eternal nature of the human soul.
+In Christian times, the tradition of bringing evergreen branches into an Irish home has continued as a symbol of the eternal life brought about by Christ’s resurrection.
+In Celtic countries, evergreen branches such as holly and yew are more traditional than the German custom of bringing an entire tree into the home.

-The killing of the wren:.
-The wren was believed to be an unlucky bird, due to an old legend, and on St Stephen’s Day (26th December) young men would roam the countryside together hunting wrens with their slingshots.
-If a wren was killed it would be mounted on a pole and carried from house to house.
-Although this tradition has all but disappeared it was once an important part of the Christmas season in rural Ireland.
+The wren was believed to be an unlucky bird, due to an old legend, and on St. Stephen’s Day (26th December), young men would roam the countryside together hunting wrens with their slingshots.
+If a wren was killed, it would be mounted on a pole and carried from house to house.
+Although this tradition has all but disappeared, it was once an important part of the Christmas season in rural Ireland.
 Instead, the habit of visiting each other’s houses on 26th December has continued, without hunting small birds!